billbuchanan/csn09112/coursework/README.md

 ## Marking schedule

 The coursework should be submitted via Turnitin (submit.ac.uk) in a PDF format, if possible.
-The hand-in date is Thursday 19 December 2024 (11:55pm).
+The hand-in date is Friday 19 December 2025 (11:55pm).
 It will be marked as follows:

 ### Research [20 marks]